MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/05-enable-sql-defender-and-data-classification.md

 1. From the lab virtual machine or your local machine if one wasn't provided, start a browser session and navigate to [https://portal.azure.com](https://portal.azure.com/).
 Connect to the Portal using your Azure credentials.

-1. From the Azure Portal, search for *SQL servers*”* in the search box at the top, then select **SQL servers** from the list of options.
+1. From the Azure Portal, search for *SQL servers* in the search box at the top, then select **SQL servers** from the list of options.

 1. Select the SQL server **dp300-lab-xxxxxxxx**, where *xxxxxxxx* is a random numeric string.

     > &#128221; Note, if you are using your own Azure SQL server not created by this lab, select the name of that SQL server.

+1. In the *Overview* blade, select **Not configured** next to *Microsoft Defender for SQL*.

-1. From the main blade of your Azure SQL server, navigate to the **Security** section, and select **Microsoft Defender for Cloud**.
+1. Select the **X** at the upper right to close the *Microsoft Defender for Cloud* Overview pane.

-1. On the **Microsoft Defender for Cloud** page, select **Configure** on the *Enablement Status: Enabled at the subscription level* section.

-1. If **MICROSOFT DEFENDER FOR SQL** is set to **OFF**, select the toggle switch to set it to **ON**, select **Save** to save the changes.
+1. Select **Enable** under *Microsoft Defender for SQL*.

-1. There should be multiple recommendations listed.
-You can select **View additional recommendations in Defender for Cloud** to review all the *Microsoft Defender* recommendations for your Azure SQL Server.
-In a production environment, you would want to review all recommendations listed and implement them as appropriate.
+1. In a production environment, there should be multiple recommendations listed.
+You would want to select **View all recommendations in Defender for Cloud** and review all the *Microsoft Defender* recommendations listed for your Azure SQL Server and implement them as appropriate.

 ## Vulnerability Assessment

 1. From the main blade of your Azure SQL server, navigate to the **Settings** section, and select **SQL databases**, and then select the database named **AdventureWorksLT**.

-1. Select the **Microsoft Defender for Cloud** setting under **Security** to view the **Microsoft Defender for Cloud** dashboard for your `AdventureWorksLT` database.
+1. Select the **Microsoft Defender for Cloud** setting under **Security**.

+1. Select the **X** at the upper right to close the *Microsoft Defender for Cloud* Overview pane and view the **Microsoft Defender for Cloud** dashboard for your `AdventureWorksLT` database.

 1. To begin reviewing the Vulnerability Assessment capabilities, under **Vulnerability assessment findings**, select **View additional findings in Vulnerability Assessment**.

 1. Select **Scan** to get the most current Vulnerability Assessment results.
 This process takes a few moments while Vulnerability Assessment scans the database.

 1. Every security risk has a risk level (high, medium, or low) and additional information.
 The rules in place are based on benchmarks that are provided by the [Center for Internet Security](https://www.cisecurity.org/benchmark/microsoft_sql_server/?azure-portal=true).
 In the **Findings** tab, select a vulnerability.
-Take note of the vulnerability's **ID**, for example **VA2108** (if listed).
+Take note of the vulnerability's **ID**, for example **VA1143** (if listed).

 1. Depending on the security check, there will be alternate views and recommendations.
 Review the information that's provided.
 For this security check, you can select the **Add all results as baseline** button and then select **Yes** to set the baseline.
 Now that a baseline is in place, this security check will fail in any future scans where the results are different from the baseline.
 Select the **X** at the top-right to close the pane for the specific rule.